 Bulgheria, Mountain summit in Cilento National Park, Italy.

-The mountain took its name from Bulgarian settlers who established communities near its slopes before the year 500 in the area of Celle di Bulgheria.
-This early settlement left a lasting impact on the region's identity.
+The mountain takes its name from Bulgarian settlers who established communities near its slopes before the year 500, particularly in the area of today's Celle di Bulgheria.
+That early presence left a name that has stayed with the whole region ever since.

 The community of curious travelers